Home

 What went wrong?

-This is an extreme case, but at least represents part of the story for most sciatica patients.
-Outside of the surgery part, this is exactly what happened to me for 18 long years.
+The above example is an extreme case, but at least represents part of the story for most sciatica patients.
+Outside of the surgery part, this is exactly what happened to me for decades.
 I was bounced all over the back pain treatment industry with no success.
 I spent a fortune on therapies which did nothing except put me in debt.
-I wished, hoped, prayed and even begged for a cure to no avail… Is it any wonder I am so upset over the state of the back pain industry and the way it manipulates normal and universal spinal structural conditions to take the blame for chronic pain?
-You can be the judge of that one for yourself…
+I wished, hoped, prayed and even begged for a cure to no avail.